kubernetes-retired/frakti/README.md

   - frakti is fully based on CNI (bridge mode only for now), so there's no big difference here.
   - Network plug-ins like `Flannel` & `Calico` can work out-of-box with `frakti` based Kubernetes.

-Besides the lists above, all behaviors of frakti are 100% the same with other Liunx container runtimes like Docker, please enjoy it!
+Besides the lists above, all behaviors of frakti are 100% the same with other Linux container runtimes like Docker, please enjoy it!

 ## License